dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Add-ADCommonGroupMember.md

 ```

 ### -MembersInMultipleDomains
-Setting this switch indicates that there are members from alternate domains.
+Setting this switch specifies that there are members from alternate domains.
 This triggers the identities of
 the members to be looked up in the alternate domain.